facebookarchive/heroku-buildpack-hhvm/README.md

 ## Problems

-If you have some PHP code that won't run with HHVM, we would love you to send us example code and [open a task](https://github.com/facebook/hiphop-php/).
+If you have some PHP code that won't run with HHVM, we would love you to send us example code and [open an issue](https://github.com/facebook/hhvm/).
 HHVM's goal is to support all open source projects, so please report any and all issues.